Known behavior

 Product implication

-When packaged safely, that behavior can be translated into produce inserts, cooling wearables, and environmental-control systems.
+That behavior can be translated into produce inserts, cooling wearables, and environmental-control systems.

 Platform logic